Clooos/Bubble-Card/README.md

 ## Custom button

-This is a customizable button (similar to the switch button) that allows you to use all actions directly on the whole button allowing you to use it for almost everything.
+This is a customizable button (similar to the switch button) that allows you to use all the actions directly on the whole button allowing you to use it for almost everything.

 This is still experimental and more customizations are coming.